-Of Gojju and Tok Dal: Mapping the Mango Across Two Cultures
+Of Mavin Gojju and Tok Dal: Mapping the Mango Across Two Cultures

 As mangoes flood the markets and homes this summer, Ranjini Rao looks deeper into her multi-cultural kitchen and the many ways in which mangoes star in it.
-From the spicy maavina gojju from Karnataka to the charred aam pora shorbat from Bengal, the fruit acts as a bridge between these two culinary worlds.
+From a spicy maavina gojju from her Karnataka roots, to the charred aam pora shorbat from Bengal, the fruit acts as a bridge between two culinary worlds.

-Summer is dedicated to the indisputable lure of the king of fruits, mango.
+Summer is dedicated to the indisputable lure of the king of fruits, the mango.

-Cutting up a raw mango evokes a train of nostalgic thoughts.
-The smell of metallic sourness as the knife slits through, creating bite-sized pieces.
-All this preceded the ritual of pickling the mangoes in earthern jars — coated with crushed mustard and chillies with layers of salt separating them.
-Asafoetida crumbling in warm oil and settling with a sizzle on top, only to all be stirred and mixed up with a typical long-handled, dry ladle, under the able supervision of mothers or grandmothers.
+Cutting up a raw mango evokes a train of nostalgia.
+The smell of metallic tartness as the knife slices through, creating bite-sized pieces.
+All this precedes the ritual of pickling the mangoes in earthen jars — coated with crushed mustard and chillies, with generous layers of salt between them.
+Asafoetida crumbling in warm oil and settling with a sizzle on top, to then be stirred with the typical long-handled, dry ladle, under the keen supervision of mothers and grandmothers.

-We all have our favourite mango recipes, some of which employ a particular part of the wonder fruit, and those that spare none of it.
-Raw mango thokku, gojju, aam panna, chutney, are all delectable in their own way, and yet it is the salt and chili-powder sprinkled Totapuri that brings us the full-bodied essence of it, not to mention a rush of school memories.
+We all have our favourite mango recipes, some of which employ a particular part of the fruit, and those that spare none of it.
+Raw mango thokku, gojju, aam panna, chutney, are all delectable in their own way, and yet it is the salt and chili-powder sprinkled Totapuri that brings us the full-bodied essence of it, not to mention the rush of after-school memories.

 Mango Phirni.
 Credit Ranjini Rao